 Step 3: In the resulting filter window, change the filter setting to “Greater Than” and input 10000 into the field beside it.
 Notice that since the market capitalization column is measured in millions of dollars, filtering for stocks with market capitalizations above “$10,000 million” is equivalent to filtering for stocks with market capitalizations above $10 billion (which is what we’re really looking for).

-Step 4: Close out of the filter window by clicking on the exit button (not the “Clear Filter” button which is shown at the bottom of the window.
+Step 4: Close out of the filter window by clicking on the exit button (not the “Clear Filter” button which is shown at the bottom of the window).
 Then, click on the filter icon at the top of the price-to-earnings ratio column, as shown below.

 Step 5: In the resulting filter window, change the filter setting to “Less Than” and input 20 into the field beside it, as shown below.

 The remaining stocks in this Excel spreadsheet are dividend-paying materials stocks with market capitalizations above $10 billion and price-to-earnings ratios below 20.
 As you can see, this screen is very exclusive.
-There are just 15 stocks that meet the screening criteria at the time of this writing.

 You now have a solid fundamental understanding of how to use Microsoft Excel to make the most of this materials stocks database.